electronicnomad/plumbers-friday/README.md

-# aws-pub
+# Tech Friday

-the document repository of aws.jhin.net.
+the document repository of jhin.net.